adzil/dstcluster/README.md

 `dontstarve_dedicated_server_nullrenderer` command.
 It will automatically start any shard folder inside the cluster configuration.

+## Console Input

+Because of there are multiple shard instances running under a single `dstcluster` process, we need to be able to switch between shard's `STDIN` to enter a lua command.
+To do that simply type `:<shard_name>` followed by a new line.
+Subsequent `STDIN` input after the command will be passed through to the appointed shard.
+Use the command again to switch between `STDIN`s.

+## Graceful Termination

+`dstcluster` can be safely terminated with `SIGINT` (or `Ctrl+C`) or `SIGTERM` if you are running it under Docker container.
+On Windows, sending `Ctrl+C` or `Ctrl+Break` signal will also trigger graceful termination.
+Under the hood, it sends `SIGINT` (or `Ctrl+Break` signal on Windows) to every running shards so it can cleanly terminate itself and wait until the last running shard has been terminated.

+Note that the default Docker termination wait time (10 seconds) may be not enough for the shard to clean themself up.
+It is possible to corrupt the save data if the termination wait time has already passed and Docker forcefully kill the container.

 ## Command-Line Options

 This information are directly taken from